rkonoplev/dniester/docs/en/TASK_DESCRIPTION.md

 - Organizations migrating from legacy platforms like Drupal
 - Teams wanting to start with a reference implementation and customize later

-This document provides complete context for understanding Dniester's headless architecture, current capabilities, and vision for modern media content management.
+This document provides complete context for understanding Phoebe's headless architecture, current capabilities, and vision for modern media content management.